Does a mini Bulldog appeal to you?

 Likewise, some furniture may be a bit more dangerous for them to jump down from.

 As the miniaturization of this breed is less extreme than it is with others, this is less of a problem.

 A short walk daily will do for the mini Bulldog.

-However, due to brachycephalic airway syndrome being exacerbated by hot weather, do not take them outside on a hot day.
+However, brachycephalic airway syndrome is exacerbated by hot weather.
+So you may find you cannot take your mini Bulldog outside on a hot day.

 Find some fun exercise indoors during this time.

 It’s also a good idea to use a harness as opposed to a collar with this breed.